Intempo

-Intempo is a 47-floor, 187-metre-high skyscraper building in Benidorm, Spain.
+Intempo is a 47-floor, 202.5-metre-high skyscraper in Benidorm, Spain.
 The design of the building was officially presented on 19 January 2006 and work began in 2007.
 Originally scheduled for completion in 2009, work was significantly hampered by the economic crisis of 2008 which seriously affected the real estate sector in Spain.
 Construction was almost completed in March 2014, but the sponsor undertaking the project went into bankruptcy.
 In 2018, the building was acquired by SVP Global, and was fully finished by mid-2021.

 The building is the tallest in Benidorm and the fifth tallest in Spain.

-History
+Project

 In 2005 a 92-million-euro loan was obtained from Caixa Bank to begin the tower's construction.
 The building's inauguration was initially scheduled for 2009, then rescheduled to 2011.